 My name is Tina Oloyede, I am a self-taught fractal artist with twenty years' experience in this still relatively undiscovered and, to many, rather strange and unconventional field of visual art.
-I am currently based in Leicester, UK and south-west France and have lived all over the UK, including Kent, London, Glasgow, Lincolnshire and Shropshire.
+I am currently based in Leicester, UK and have lived all over the UK, including Kent, London, Glasgow, Lincolnshire and Shropshire.

 I became interested in fractals after retiring as a GP in 2000 when my children were very young, at a time when the internet was in its infancy and home computers very basic.